Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 - `time` (Number): Number of milliseconds to advance timers by.

+### Integration tests

+The jest unit tests are built on a very heavy amount of mocking when it comes to the video's loading/playback behavior, so sometimes it's valuable to add some additional integration tests so we can feel truly confident that the component actually does work as expected in real-world scenarios.
+Integration tests live in the `tests/cypress/component` directory and are written with [cypress](https://github.com/cypress-io/cypress).

+- `npm run test:integrationn` will run through all integration tests once.

+- `npm run test:integration-test-runner` will open a browser window with the Cypress test runner, providing a nice UI which makes it much easier to troubleshoot your integration tests and see exactly what they are doing.

 ## Builds

 This project uses automated builds with [Travis CI](https://travis-ci.com/).
-When a change is merged into the main branch, Travis will run all unit tests and if they pass, it will build and deploy a new version of the `react-hover-video-player` package to npm using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
+When a change is merged into the main branch, Travis will run all tests and if they pass, it will build and deploy a new version of the `react-hover-video-player` package to npm using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

-If you wish to do a production build locally for testing purposes:

-- `npm run build` will build the component and demo page for production.
+If you wish to do a production build locally for testing purposes, `npm run build` will build the component for production.

 ## Commits